The Depth and Complexity icons are meant to increase the depth and complexity of the questions we ask students. However, I used them poorly for years.

 - What π language do we use in biology?

-I don’t even need to use a complete sentences to answer those questions.
+I don’t even need to use a complete sentences to answer those questions!
+These are shallow, not deep at all.

 - Compare/Contrast: How is Edgar Allen Poe’s π language different from Lewis Carrol’s?